lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 ![Hybrid MPI and OpenMP](misc/hybrid.png)
 {: align=center}
 ## Node Features for Selective Job Submission

 The nodes in our HPC system are becoming more diverse in multiple aspects: hardware, mounted storage, software.
 The system administrators can describe the set of properties and it is up to the user to specify her/his requirements.
-These features should be thought of as changing over time (e.g. a file system get stuck on a certain node).
+These features should be thought of as changing over time (e.g., a filesystem get stuck on a certain node).

 A feature can be used with the Slurm option `--constrain` or `-C` like `srun -C fs_lustre_scratch2 ...` with `srun` or `sbatch`.
 Combinations like `--constraint="fs_beegfs_global0`are allowed.
-For a detailed description of the possible constraints, please refer to the Slurm documentation (<https://slurm.schedmd.com/srun.html>).
+For a detailed description of the possible constraints, please refer to the [Slurm documentation](https://slurm.schedmd.com/srun.html).

 !!! hint